 What should I wear?

 We hope you will feel comfortable here, no matter what you wear.
 Some people wear suits or dresses; others come in casual slacks, jeans, or shorts.
-The Saturday evening Contemporary service is very casual.
+The Saturday evening is our casual service time, while Sunday morning is our traditonal service time.
 Whatever you wear, we will welcome you.

 Where can I park?

 The church faces Oak Hill Rd., and there is parking on virtually every side of the building.
 Our main entrance is our Welcoming Area, located off Whetstone Road.
 It has a covered awning for drop off, pick up, guest parking spaces and handicapped access.
 As you enter any door, there are signs that will direct you to various parts of the building.

 Where are worship services held?